 Should we balance our Energy Equation?
 The Energy Equation central study will explore historically significant moments in the origins of energy production from coal & fossil fuels through to Nuclear power and the current generation of renewables.
 Students will then explore emerging technologies that could potentially secure our energy needs for the future.
 Each week will be driven by the analysis of critical texts that underpin key scientific & mathematical concepts within the Energy Equation.
 These texts will support students in their evaluation of science as a human endeavour in the field of energy production.

 This study involves the understanding of the diversity of life on planet Earth through the role of evolution in the development of species.
 Major areas of investigation include geological time scales, natural selection, Earth processes such as continental drift and plate tectonics, dating methods and the extinction of specials.
 Other concepts and content include animal and plant structure and function, ecosystems, biodiversity and classification systems.

 Body in Question

-This Central Study explores the human body as a system through a number of different disciplinary lenses.
-Students examine how personal perspectives are formed (through senses and cognition), study the nature of health and disease from the physiological, mental or immunological basis and investigate the impact of physical forces such as extreme motion on the body.
-Students investigate current local and global human health issue.
+Body In Question explores the human body as a system from a number of perspectives, principally through human health issues.
+Students examine the nature of health and disease from the physiological, mental, social and emotional and immunological basis and investigate the role of physics in describing and explaining the human body.

 In this Central Study students study different communication systems: electronic, biochemical, geographical, digital and visual.
 They look at how humans interpret, change, adapt, transform and control communication systems.
 There is a detailed focus on the physics of electrical communication to understand electrical currents and microprocessors, with a special focus on how this is applied in airborne communication.
 The chemistry of biochemical communication is studied to understand the structure and function of chemicals such as neurotransmitters and hormones.